 Lake Bunyonyi – meaning place of little birds – you can swim in the bilharzia free lake, go boating from paddle yourself or be paddled on an island-hopping trip of the lake, visit the market in Rutinda, local villages.

-For the Foodie Adventurer on Safari with us, there is the Lake Bunyonyi Crayfish that you can have here, anyway that you would like.
+For the Foodie Adventurer on Safari with us, there is the Lake Bunyonyi Crayfish that you can have here, any way that you would like.
 The Crayfish came from Louisiana to Lake Nakuru in Kenua and were brought to Lake Bunyonyi under Idi Amin.

 Trek the Mystical Mountains of the Moon, one of the continent’s most challenging yet rewarding hikes.

-The Rwenzori Mountains of the Moon are a great place for the avid mountain climber.
-Climb without the traffic jams found on Mount Kilimanjaro – but even if you are not into strenuous mountain climbs and hikes, you can spend a few days in the foothills of the Rwenzori Mountains hiking and getting some great photo-ops of the mountains and its peaks.
+The Rwenzori Mountains of the Moon are a great place for avid mountain climbers.
+Climb without the traffic jams found on Mount Kilimanjaro – but even if you are not into strenuous mountain climbs and hikes, you can spend a few days in the foothills of the Rwenzori Mountains hiking and getting some great photo-ops of the mountains and their peaks.

-Ruboni Village is one such place where you can spend time with the Bakonzo people who are the keepers of the Mountains of the moon, and visitors love their time here in the shadows of the tallest mountain range in Africa.
+Ruboni Village is one place where you can spend time with the Bakonzo people, who are the keepers of the moon’s Mountains, and visitors love their time here in the shadows of the tallest mountain range in Africa.

-The Rwenzori Mountain -a Lonely Planet choice destination.
-If you the peaks of the Rwenzori Mountains are not your thing, try the foothills.
+The Rwenzori Mountain -a Lonely Planet’s choice destination.
+If the peaks of the Rwenzori Mountains are not your thing, try the foothills.